Early 1990s recession: Japan

 Japan had loose monetary policy in the decades preceding, causing the Japanese asset price bubble.
-The BoJ raised interest rates to cause an Inverted yield curve and reduced M2 money supply increases to tame the property asset bubble.
-The decade following is known as The Lost Decade.
+The Bank of Japan raised interest rates to cause an inverted yield curve and reduced M2 money supply increases to tame the property asset bubble.
+The decade following is known as the Lost Decade.

 Political ramifications

 Canada and the United States

 The Progressive Conservative government of Brian Mulroney in Canada and the successful presidential election campaign of George H. W. Bush in the United States may have been aided by growth in 1988.
 However, neither leader could hold on to power through the last part of the recession, being challenged by political opponents running on pledges to restore the economy to health.
 Bush initially enjoyed great popularity after the successful Persian Gulf War, but this soon wore off as the recession worsened; his 1992 re-election bid was particularly hampered by his 1990 decision to renege on his "Read my lips: no new taxes" pledge made during his first campaign in 1988.
 Meanwhile, Mulroney became deeply unpopular in Canada after two failed constitutional reform attempts (the Meech Lake Accord and Charlottetown Accord) and the 1991 introduction of the Goods and Services Tax (GST).
 He resigned as prime minister and party leader in 1993, and the Progressive Conservatives collapsed in the election held later that year, winning only two seats.